jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 ## Objective

-This week you will design a **multi-channel light and sound installation** for the Blackbox space.
+This week you will design a **multi-channel light and sound installation** for the Lyons Family Centre.

 <div style="color: gray; font-style: italic; margin-bottom: 1em;">
 Tutorial time may be used to begin or complete this activity depending on your tutorial day.
 Some work is expected outside of class.